Things to Know When Selling Your Car

 It takes more than just a car wash to get your car looking good as new.
 You’ll want to vacuum the interior, assuring that quality is consistent inside and out.
 When it comes to making your car look brand new, you’ll want to wash the windows, make sure there are no personal items in the vehicle, wipe any dust away from the wheel covers, and wipe the dashboard and ashtrays.

 It may be in your best interest to repair any dents or small issues, as potential buyers will surely use those as an opportunity to drive down the price.
 Furthermore, it’s always advised to apply a tire gloss to your wheels.
-Use this as a finishing touch and you’re vehicle is going to look good as new.
+Use this as a finishing touch and your vehicle is going to look good as new.

 While a ‘for sale’ sign hanging on the back of your vehicle could certainly help, it shouldn’t be your only means of advertising your vehicle.
 After all, potential buyers aren’t going to go snooping around neighborhoods for potential deals.
 Therefore, you’ll want to post an ad saying that your vehicle is for sale.